NucleusPowered/site-v1/docs/modules/message.md

 {% include permissionblock.html cmdtype="groupOption" user="[user]" option="nucleus.socialspy.level" value="[number]" %}

 Players with social spy can then see the messages of those with levels _below_ theirs.
-If `message.socialspy.same-levels-can-see-each-other` to `true`, then social spies can see messages of those at their own level too.
+If `message.socialspy.same-levels-can-see-each-other` is set to `true`, then social spies can see messages of those at their own level too.